 The officer gather Delia's things and handed them to her mom and gave Tig a treat and a pat on the head.
 "You did good Tig!"

 The next day instead of drinking and sleeping on the sofa, Mrs. Pete's got up and grabbed Tig's leash and collar and decided to go for a walk.

 She doesn't even know why.
 She just felt the need to be outside.

 She stopped a few times.
 She was out of breathe and tired but Tig kept going.
 She spotted something near the water.
-She looked at squinted her eyes.
+She looked up and squinted her eyes.

 Delia looked up and through the rays of sun reflecting off the water she smiled at her mother and she saw the tears flow.
-"Oh my god, Delia." her mother looked at Tig who seemed to see Delia also and made a beeline for the water and faster than lightning!
+"Oh my god, Delia." her mother looked at Tig who seemed to see Delia also and made a beeline for the water, faster than lightning!